Moderate Deviations of Triangle Counts in the Erd\H{o}s-R\'enyi Random Graph $G(n,m)$: The Lower Tail

-Let $E_0$ be the event that all eight properties (P1)-(P6) are satisfied by the graph $G_0$.
+Let $E_0$ be the event that all six properties ($P_1$)-($P_6$) are satisfied by the graph $G^0$.
 We shall in fact prove that $E_0$ has very small failure probability, and this will be useful to bound the effect of conditioning on $E_0$.

 \begin{lem} \end{lem} \begin{proof} Let's compute the probability of each property not happening.
 We may already bound the probability that properties \eqr{P1} or \eqr{P2} do not hold.
 Lemma 4.6 of~\cite{GGS} and Proposition \ref{prop:syngm} shows that, respectively,